 You could take garlic pills (those are odorless and you'll thank me for that!) or add extra garlic to just about everything you make to help ward the ticks off.

 Some say that ticks don't like B vitamins at all, and some say that B1 is the vitamin that they don't like.
-There are lots of testimonials online about how effective people have found B vitamins to be as a way to prevent Lyme disease.
+There are lots of testimonials online about how effective people have found B vitamins to be as a way to prevent ticks from biting you.
 Here is one of them.
 This B vitamin complex is a great option for those with MTHFR issues and this is a B1 option from a trustworthy company.

 Tick-proof Your Yard